clixx-io/pluton-cryptobot/README.md

 This bot is a fork of https://github.com/bwentzloff/trading-bot by User bwentzloff

-This is learning tool and the current State is Experimental.
+This is a Learning and Analysis tool and the current State is Experimental.

 The characteristics that make this Bot different is that it uses Meshs as overlays for predictive Buy/Sell/Hold Actions.
 Many other bots use simple Candlestick Methods but the Algorithms